 The Southern Tablelands 4WD Club Inc is based in Canberra and is the largest 4WD club in the region.
-The club was established in 1976 and we have about 390 members.
-The club's activities cater for traditional 4 wheel drive vehicles.
+The club was established in 1976.
+We have about 400 members, and the club's activities cater for traditional (high clearance) 4 wheel drive vehicles.

 Improving driver skills through training is an important aim of our club, and we offer a range of driver education courses at basic and advanced levels.
 Basic training for novices is a prerequisite for participation in most club trips, while the advanced training is recommended for drivers when they have gained more experience and want to develop competence and confidence in negotiating more challenging terrain.

 Why not attend a club meeting to find out more?
 The best time may even be before you have made your vehicle selection!
 Enjoy your visit to our Web site and we welcome any questions you may have.
 You can find further information about membership here.